I’ve just disembarked a European river cruise on a 1930s barge that took everything I thought I knew about cruising and turned it on its head.

 On our first night, we had sweetcorn soup, Beef bourguignon, and apple strudel.

-I had a tofu bourguignon instead because I’m vegetarian and was incredible.
-One of the best meals I’ve ever had on a cruise, ever.
+I had a tofu bourguignon instead because I was vegetarian – and it was incredible.
+It was one of the best meals I’ve ever had on a cruise.

 The food definitely was a surprise and I hoped that it would be this good for the rest of the trip.